StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 Therefore, every user interface element can be **evaluated by how effectively it communicates its role and contribution** towards the fulfillment of users' tasks.
 If a UI containts elements, that communicate nothing, they should be removed.

+!!! abstract
-!!! abstract "Principle x: UI is essentially Human-like Communication"
+    __"Principle x: UI is essentially Human-like Communication"__

-    The most important concept is to understand that UI is **not** a completely different form of communication.
+    The most important concept is to understand that UI is *not* a completely different form of communication.

     A good and ituitve UI is designed to **communicate to people**, not robots, so it employs many concepts of human communication.

-!!! abstract "Principle x: Friendliness"
+!!! abstract
+    **Principle x: Friendliness**

     If a UI communicates in a way that would be inappropriate or rude in person, it is equally inappropriate or rude in a system.

 For example, consider the classic question